 - Urgent needs

 - My practice is designed to provide short-term or long-term geriatric consultation, not urgent or emergency care.
 Please note that I have a two-hour response time for phone calls.
-In general, I cannot provide a same day housecall.
+In general, I cannot provide a same-day or next-day housecall.

 - If you need a same-day visit, you will probably need to see your primary care doctor, an urgent care doctor, or consider the emergency room.
 If you are homebound, I can refer you to other house-call doctors who are available on short notice and provide urgent care at home.